Michael Richards: 2013–present

 In 2013, Richards was cast to play Frank in the sitcom Kirstie, costarring Kirstie Alley and Rhea Perlman.
 It premiered on TV Land on December 4, 2013 and was canceled after one season.
 In 2014, Richards appeared as the president of Crackle in a trailer for Season 5 of Comedians in Cars Getting Coffee.

 In 2019, Richards played Daddy Hogwood in the romantic comedy Faith, Hope & Love starring Peta Murgatroyd and Robert Krantz.

-In June 2024, Richards released a memoir entitled Entrances and Exits.
+In June 2024, Richards released a memoir titled Entrances and Exits.

 Personal life

 Richards and his first wife, a family therapist, were married for 18 years.
-They have one daughter, born 1975.
+They have one daughter, born in 1975.
 They separated in 1992 and divorced the following year.
 Through their daughter, Richards has two grandchildren.

-In 2010, Richards married his girlfriend of eight years.
-They have one son, born 2011.
+In 2010, Richards married Beth Skipp, his girlfriend of eight years.
+They have one son, born in 2011.